R2-Router: A New Paradigm for LLM Routing with Reasoning: Routing as Reasoning: R2-Router

 \subsubsection{Routing}

 \textbf{Discrete Routing.} In the basic setting, the routing decision finds the optimal (LLM, token budget) pair $(M^*, b^*)$ from the predefined set $\mathcal{B}$ that maximizes the trade-off score:

-\textbf{Continuous Extension via Interpolation.} A naive approach to cover the full cost spectrum would require a large number of prediction heads (large $K$), demanding extensive training data.
-To achieve a large search space with minimal overhead, \textsc{R2-Router} employs a sparse set of anchor costs (small $K$) and bridges them via piecewise linear interpolation.
+\textbf{Continuous Extension via Interpolation.} Interpolation is an \emph{optional} component: all results in this paper use discrete routing over $K=16$ anchors (Equation~\ref{eq:dis}), and interpolation only serves to reduce the number of anchors needed when offline data collection is costly.
+A naive approach to cover the full cost spectrum would require a large number of prediction heads (large $K$), demanding extensive training data.
+To achieve a large search space with minimal overhead, \textsc{R2-Router} employs a sparse set of anchor costs (small $K$) and bridges them via interpolation.
 For any token budget $b' \in [b_k, b_{k+1}]$, the quality is estimated as:

 where $\alpha = \frac{b' - b_k}{b_{k+1} - b_k}$.
 This relaxes Equation~\ref{eq:dis} to search over the continuous spectrum $b' \in [0, B_{user}]$ rather than the discrete set $\mathcal{B}$.
 After selecting the optimal pair $(M^*, b^*)$, \textsc{R2-Router} invokes LLM $M^*$ and enforces the cost constraint through the prompt instruction ``Use at most $b^*$ tokens.'' following~\citet{lee2025well}.